 - Introduce yourself(-selves) and state your name(s) and title(s).

 - Agendas are typically very full.
 Practice your presentation to make sure the timing is accurate.
 Maintain time discipline.

 - Do not present in person all of the information you submitted in advance.
-Assume the Directors have reviewed the materials.
+Assume the members have reviewed the materials.

 - Highlight the Actions and emphasize the outcomes.
 Present a few high level points and your objective in bringing this information to the Board’s attention.

-- Leave at least half your allocated time for questions from the Directors and discussion about the item.
+- Leave time for questions from the members and discussion about the item.
 Develop specific questions for the audience to answer to stimulate dialogue and interest.